Siamese Fighting Fish (Betta Splendens) Species Profile & Care Guide

 |TDS||18 - 268|

-Origins of the Siamese Fighting Fish
+Natural Habitat of the Siamese Fighting Fish

 The Siamese Fighting Fish is endemic to the Mekong basin of Cambodia, Laos, Vietnam and the Chao Phraya River in Thailand in Southeast Asia.
 They inhabit standing, sluggish waters, including rivers, streams, canals, rice paddies, roadside ditches, floodplains, ponds and swamps.